-Grant Programs for Housing - Part 2
+Grant Programs For Housing - Part 2

 Other Grants for Low-Income Families

-Many consumers may not realize that federal or state governments are not the only place to look for housing grants or other assistance programs.
+Federal and state governments are not the only place to look for housing grants or other assistance programs.
 Non-profit organizations have grant programs for low-income families who are seeking to purchase a home or find adequate housing.

 Your state, or even your city, may have individual grants and other programs for low-income families.
 Check your state's government website, or call your local or state government offices to discover any programs your state may offer.